- Books – Inspiration and how-tos.

 As might be expected, there are a lot of different art supplies out there.
 Here are a few of my favorites, keeping in mind that I’m sketcher/drawer:

 - Sketchbook – If you’re any kind of a visual artist, then I think that a sketchbook is vital.
 Keeping your skills sharp is vital to making good work.
 Think of sketching as the artist’s version of working out.
 Athletes have to practice to stay in shape – artists have to draw to stay sharp.
 Your sketchbook should be comfortable and go with you everywhere.
 Personally, I love a classic black hardbound, though a lot of people love spiralbound so they lay flat or fold backward on themselves.
 I prefer to have a small one that I can always have with me and a larger one for more freedom when working.
+As soon as you get it, I recommend making a mark on the first page.

 - Drawing Pencils – These things live with my sketchbook.